-The "Forest Resources for the Environment and the Economy Act" amends the Energy Policy Act of 1992 to assess opportunities to increase carbon storage on national forests derived from the public domain and to facilitate voluntary and accurate reporting of forest projects that reduce atmospheric carbon dioxide concentrations, and for other purposes.
-Introduced May 3, 2001.
-Hearings held on July 4, 2001.
+The "Forest Resources for the Environment and the Economy Act" would amend the Energy Policy Act of 1992 to assess opportunities to increase carbon storage on national forests derived from the public domain and to facilitate voluntary and accurate reporting of forest projects that reduce atmospheric carbon dioxide concentrations, and for other purposes.
+(Committee hearings held on July 24, 2001.)